-As with any original feature, it is always preferable to repair rather than replace and, thankfully, in the case of staircases, issues brought on by old age are rarely structural.
+Renovating a staircase is something that many people modernising period properties will have to take on.
+As with any original feature, it is always better to repair rather than replace and, thankfully, in the case of staircases, issues brought on by old age are rarely structural.

-There are other benefits to retaining a period staircase too, other than their original design — a replacement staircase will need to conform with Building Regulations which can throw up all sorts of complications.
+One of the other main advantages of renovating a staircase rather than buying a new staircase design is that a replacement will need to conform with Building Regulations which can throw up all sorts of complications.

-The most common problems renovators will face with an original staircase include worn treads, broken or loose banisters and spindles, noisy creaks, unsympathetic ‘updates ‘and missing parts, such as stair rods and brackets.
+The most common problems with old staircases include worn treads, broken or loose banisters and spindles, noisy creaks, unsympathetic ‘updates' and missing parts, such as stair rods and brackets.

 - a maximum pitch of 42°

 - a minimum 2,000mm of clear headroom above the pitch line

 - a minimum going (tread width) of 220mm

 - a maximum rise (vertical aspect of each stair) of 220mm